 You can start by using a toilet plunger several times, to see if this works, or if not, a snake or auger.
 If these don’t work, you must call the emergency plumber, as it is a serious health hazard.
 The plumber may be able to solve the problem by unblocking the outside drain, but in the worst case scenario may end up removing the toilet from the floor.

-Besides a blocked toilet, other signs of a blocked drain could be finding the water level rising in the shower tray, hearing a gurgling sound when you flush the toilet, or noticing a nasty smell from a drain or sink.
+Besides a blocked toilet, other signs of a blocked drain could be finding the water level rising in the shower tray, hearing a gurgling sound when you flush the toilet or noticing a nasty smell from a drain or sink.
 There are several possible causes for a blocked drain, including hair, fat or food fragments getting trapped between the drain pipe and the underground pipes.
 An outside drain could also get blocked after a heavy rainstorm, causing leaves and debris to be driven into the drain, or the cause could be a broken pipe.
 A lot of drain problems are actually caused by pipes having been incorrectly installed in the first place, so it is vital that you call the emergency plumber to ensure the problem is properly dealt with.

 Another modern amenity which we find indispensable these days is an efficient hot water system.
-We expect to be able to have as much hot water as we want, when we want it.
+We expect to be able to have as much hot water as we want when we want it.
 So if we find there is no hot water, it is a real cause for consternation.

-With a gas water heater, the reason for no hot water could be that the pilot light keeps going out, which may be because the thermo-couple is faulty and is not detecting heat.
+With a gas water heater, the reason for no hot water could be that the pilot light keeps going out, which may be because the thermocouple is faulty and is not detecting heat.
 Alternatively, the gas valve could need replacing.
 With an electric heater, there could be a problem with the heating elements.
 You must call the emergency plumber, as tinkering with this yourself could be very dangerous.

 Other problems that might need hot water repair might include the water unit starting to leak.
 The leak could be from the temperature and pressure relief valve near the top of the unit, or the element gasket near the base, where the electrical wires are connected.
-Alternatively it could be from the cylinder itself, which would probably mean you need a new cylinder.
-Other possible problems could be dirty water coming out of the hot tap, which could be caused by rust, or the hot water smelling, probably due to a faulty anode.
+Alternatively, it could be from the cylinder itself, which would probably mean you need a new cylinder.
+Other possible problems could be dirty water coming out of the hot tap, which could be caused by rust, or the hot water smell, probably due to a faulty anode.
 All these are jobs for an emergency plumber.

 All plumbing issues are stressful, but few are more stressful than a leaking pipe in the house.
 You are overcome by a sense of total helplessness, combined with the knowledge that it could have catastrophic consequences, including structural damage, mould and wood rot.
 On top of all that, you may not know where the leak is coming from.

 This is definitely a job for an emergency plumber, but before calling you should turn off your stopcock.
-The plumber will have an electronic pipe locator to detect the source of the leak, and will provide an immediate temporary fix before deciding how to repair the problem.
+The plumber will have an electronic pipe locator to detect the source of the leak and will provide an immediate temporary fix before deciding how to repair the problem.
 If it is caused by damaged pipes, the plumber will repair or replace the pipes, or deal with the damaged valve in the water tank, which may have caused a leak in the overflow pipe.

 Even more alarming is burst pipes, which often happen with no warning at all.
 However, if it is a pipe that is hidden, you may only notice damp patches on ceilings and walls initially.
 Alternatively, you may only know about it when a bulge or a torrent of water appears.